Skip to content

 The Hebrew System: Sacred Alphabet Code

 Hebrew gematria (גמטריא) emerged from the mystical Jewish tradition of Kabbalah.
-Unlike Pythagorean reduction, Hebrew gematria assigns specific values to each of the 22 letters of the Hebrew alphabet and preserves the full sum—no reduction.
+Unlike Pythagorean reduction, Hebrew gematria assigns specific values to each of the 22 letters of the Hebrew alphabet and preserves the full sum.
+No reduction.
 Numbers can reach into the thousands, and these large values are seen as meaningful in themselves.

 Hebrew Alphabet (Aleph-Bet) Values